MikeyElmers/paper_icphs23/README.md

    https://github.com/MikeyElmers/paper_icphs23.git
    cd paper_icphs23/
    ```
-2. Plots, Rmarkdown documents, and the sessionInfo are located in `output/`.
+2. Rmarkdown documents and the sessionInfo are located in `output/`.

 3. If you would like to re-run the entire analysis:
     + NOTE: This will delete all the data from the `data/final/` as well as everything in `output/` except for sessionInfo.txt to run the pipeline from scratch.